Lzrdrgn/guiant-view/README.md

 Adds an event listener in the 'capture' -phase of event type [eventType] attached to function named [funcName].
 Use this for non-bubbling events such as 'blur' and 'focus'.

 ### Reference

+Note: only GuiantView -class is exposed directly.
+Containers and Placeholders -instances are created internally and given to views.

 ``` sh
 class GuiantView
   _init: function():void // creates elements, containers, placeholders and adds event listeners.